 The Bond Bank is accounted for as an Enterprise Fund.
 An Enterprise Fund is used to account for an operation where periodic determination, on an accrual basis, of revenues earned, expenses incurred and net income is appropriate.
-Accordingly, the Bond Bank recognizes revenues in the period earned and expenses in the period incurred.
+Accordingly, the Bond Bank recognizes revenues in the period earned and expenses in the period incurred (i.e. the accrual basis of accounting).